 Allie Beazell is director of developer marketing @ Census.
 She loves getting to connect with data practitioners about their day-to-day work, helping technical folks communicate their expertise through writing, and bringing people together to learn from each other.

-In this installment, you’ll learn four of the key things you should consider as you evaluate your reverse ETL vendor, including:
+In this installment, you’ll learn the difference between bundled and dedicated reverse ETL tools.
+Once you've decided which lane of reverse ETL software you're after, we'll provide you with four key things you should consider as you evaluate your reverse ETL vendor, including:

 Data connector quality ⭐